Mayurpatel29/Car-price-prediction-using-machine-learning-/README.md

 # Car-price-prediction-using-machine-learning-
-Recently, I have started machine learning and created a small project on car price prediction using many imports like Numpy, Pandas, Matplotilib, Sklearn (Linear Regression).
+Recently, I have started machine learning and created a small project on car price prediction using many imports like Numpy, Pandas, Matplotlib, Sklearn (Linear Regression).